cpyburn/DirectX12-RTX-Tutorials/5 - RTX Per Instance Data/README.md

 };
 ```
 ## 19.7 PopulateCommandList
-To be visible in the rasterization path, we add the following lines BEFORE the DrawInstanced call for the triangle since there is no depth buffer (z buffer) being used right now:
+To be visible in the rasterization path, we add the following lines before the DrawInstanced call for the triangle since there is no depth buffer (z buffer) being used right now:
 ```c++
 // 19.7 #DXR Extra: Per-Instance Data
 // In a way similar to triangle rendering, rasterize the plane